DBraun/DawDreamer/README.md

     >> import dawdreamer as daw
     >> engine = daw.RenderEngine(44100,512)

+In order to build in Debug, you must unzip `thirdparty/libfaust/win-x64/Debug/bin/faust.zip` into `faust.dll` in the same folder.

 ### MacOS

 The macOS Deployment Target is 10.15.
 This can be changed from either the Projucer or in Xcode.